uwdata/visual-embedding/README.md

 In the paper, we provide three examples of visual embedding.
 You can reach the source code  used to generate these examples under [src/](src/) directory.
 In order to demonstrate discrete visual embedding, we crowdsource perceptual distances using Amazon's Mechanical Turk service.
 You can access the data and source code for the experiment under [src/mturkExperiments](src/mturkExperiments) directory.
+Also, we also provide the estimated perceptual distance matrix for the shapes shown in Figure 3  as a text file ([data/polygonKernel.txt](data/polygonKernel.txt)).

 Note that we extend upon this idea, the  idea of estimating kernels of perceptual similarity with crowdsourcing, in our more [recent paper](http://idl.cs.washington.edu/papers/perceptual-kernels/).